 It has never been easier to photograph a bird taking flight, a lightning strike, a ball leaving a bat, hand, or foot, and many other time-critical images, including the strike of a little green heron.

-This feature is simple to use, with Enabled or Disabled the only options.
-Unlike the pre-shooting feature in the EOS R6 II, R7, and R10, the R1 and R5 II's pre-continuous shooting mode stores the individual image files, including RAW format if selected, to the card, eliminating the after capture delay and making image selection considerably easier.
+This feature is simple to use, with Enabled or Disabled as the only options.
+Unlike the pre-shooting feature in the EOS R6 II, R7, and R10, the R1 and R5 II's pre-continuous shooting mode stores the individual image files, including RAW format if selected, to the card, eliminating the after-capture delay and making image selection considerably easier.
 The half-press duration appears unlimited — I half-pressed for over 5 minutes.

 Missing is the ability to program a button to toggle the Enable/Disable setting for this feature.
 I've asked Canon for this feature in a firmware update — you should also ask.
 The C modes can be configured for Pre-continuous shooting enabled, and the M-Fn button can be customized to the "C" function, which toggles between normal shooting and the enabled custom modes (with their complete camera settings stored).
 Of course, releasing the half-press momentarily clears the buffered images.